Craig Ferguson: Other television work

 British television comedy drama Doc Martin was based on a character from Ferguson's film Saving Grace – with Ferguson getting writing credits for 12 episodes.
 On 6 November 2009, Ferguson appeared as himself in a SpongeBob SquarePants special titled SpongeBob's Truth or Square.
 He hosted Discovery Channel's 23rd season of Shark Week in 2010.
 Ferguson briefly appeared in Toby Keith's "Red Solo Cup" music video, released on 10 October 2011.

-In September 2013, Ferguson guest-starred on the season finale of Hot in Cleveland as a priest/tabloid journalist who turns out to be the father of Joy's (Jane Leeves) son.
-The show reunited him with former co-star and frequent Late Late Show guest Betty White.
-Ferguson reprised the role for several episodes when the show returned in March 2014.

 In January 2023, Sony Pictures Television (SPT) announced a new, half-hour syndicated late night talk show with Craig Ferguson as host.
 Channel Surf with Craig Ferguson was to be produced by Whisper North and be distributed by SPT.
 A pilot for Channel Surf with Craig Ferguson was shot in the UK at Dock10 studios, with SPT taking the show out to potential buyers in Los Angeles.
 As of September 2025, Channel Surf with Craig Ferguson has not yet aired after failing to be picked up by broadcasters.
+In September 2013, Ferguson guest-starred on the season finale of Hot in Cleveland as a priest/tabloid journalist who turns out to be the father of Joy's (Jane Leeves) son.
+The show reunited him with former co-star and frequent Late Late Show guest Betty White.
+Ferguson reprised the role for several episodes when the show returned in March 2014.